virteal/l8/README.md

     .then( ... )        -- Promise/A protocol, tasks are promises
-    .progress( block )  -- block to run when some task is done or step walked .success( block )   -- block to run when task is done without error .error( block )     -- block to run when task is done but with error .final( block )     -- block to run when task is all done .l8                 -- return global L8 object
+    .progress( block )  -- block to run when some task is done or step walked .success( block )   -- block to run when task is done without error .failure( block )   -- block to run when task is done but with error .final( block )     -- block to run when task is all done .l8                 -- return global L8 object
     .task               -- return current task